Liba11y/liba11y.github.io/_about/simple-testing-tools.md

+---
+layout: book-page
+title: Simple Testing Tools
+permalink: /about/testing-tools/
+---
 # 1.4 Simple accessibility testing tools

 In the next section, strategies will be outlined for creating accessible content.
 But first, let's install a simple tool that can double check your work as it is created.

 ## Install Tota11y, an accessibility visualization tool

 The [**Tota11y**](http://khan.github.io/tota11y/) javascript bookmarklet was created by the Kahn Academy to visualize how web content is perceived by screen readers and other assistive technology.

 ### Install option 1: bookmarklet <a id="Installation"></a>